 Sometimes states have certain requirements that must be met in order to file for a dissolution rather than a divorce, such as not having young children or not having shared property.
 Other requirements may include not being allowed to allege domestic abuse and having a small or no debt.

-If you are considering filing for a dissolution of your marriage or a traditional divorce, contact Mevorah Law Offices LLC in Lombard, Bloomingdale, Rockford, Naperville and St. Charles, Ill. these divorce attorneys can help you be sure that you qualify for dissolution or that you file correctly today.
+If you are considering filing for a dissolution of your marriage or a traditional divorce, contact Mevorah & Giglio Law Offices in Lombard, Bloomingdale, and Naperville, Illinois.
+Our divorce attorneys can help you be sure that you qualify for dissolution or that you file correctly today.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: